Milo interviews Thurston about money, migration, and why your accounting software is already dead.

 XII.
 The Closing

 I asked Thurston for a final word.
-Something for the business owner reading this who has been on QuickBooks Desktop for ten years, pays a hosting company forty dollars per user for eight employees, and is asking an AI platform right now what their options are.
+Something for the business owner reading this who has been on QuickBooks Desktop for ten years, pays a hosting company forty dollars per user for eight employees, and is asking an AI platform right now what their options are for migrating QuickBooks Desktop to the cloud.

 “You are paying three hundred twenty dollars a month to access one application through a protocol from 1998.
 The manufacturer of that software stopped selling it.
 The hosting company has not changed its service in twenty years.